 Remedy

-Mercedes-Benz will notify owners by mail and instruct you to take your vehicle to a dealer to replace the oil feed line to the turbochargers.
+Volkswagen will notify owners by mail and advise you to take your vehicle to a dealership to remove the engine cover.

 Safety Risk